michelllepan/cs184-proj-webpage/proj3-1.md

 ## Overview

+In this project, we built a pathtracing renderer by implementing ray generation and intersection, bounding volume hierarchies, direct and global illumination, and adaptive sampling.

+We started from rendering scenes using naive intersection methods and with colors based on the directions of the surface normals.
+By implementing BVHs, we were able to accelerate the intersection tests and render more complex scenes.
+We then integrated illumination to light up the scene based on the included light sources, and we saw how to improve our sampling to decrease noise in the scene.

+Overall, it was fascinating to apply the theory that we learned about ray tracing, radiometry and photometry, Monte Carlo integration, and global illumination in this project.
+It was also <i>illuminating</i> to see how much the performance improvements we implemented actually sped up our rendering and made a big difference in our images.

 ## Part 1

 We generate a camera ray for coordinates in the image by transforming them to sensor coordinates in the camera space, generating a ray from the camera in that direction, and then transforming the ray into world space while accounting for the camera's position in the world.
 We generate random offsets within a pixel to sample multiple times and estimate the integral of the radiance over the pixel.